Jofre-Problem/Legend-Gauntlet-Repo-History/README.md

-# Lost Judgment Legend Gauntlet MOD History
+# Legend Gauntlet MOD History

 Keeping track of changes of .jsons of this MOD.